postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 a)personal data or data identifying a legal entity;

-b)        data on the firearm in question; the firearm manufacturer&#39;s trademark, model, calibre and serial number of a firearm, if the applicant is aware of it;
+b)        data on the firearm in question; the firearm manufacturer's trademark, model, calibre and serial number of a firearm, if the applicant is aware of it;

 c)the number of the firearm permit or firearm licence; and